 How to Apply Neem Oil

-Make a mixture of 1 ounce of neem oil extract/concentrate per gallon of water.
+You can make a mixture of 1 ounce of neem oil extract/concentrate per gallon of water.
 Then you can use a spray bottle or garden hose attachment to spray all plant surfaces (top and bottom of leaves) until they are wet.

-Here is a great garden safe neem oil to try out.
+Here is a great garden-safe neem oil to try out.
 While it often comes in larger sizes, you’ll want quite a bit of this once you see how well it works 🙂

 3. Oil Sprays

 Oil sprays are another great option for insecticides in vegetable gardens.
 The oils end up clogging soft-bodied insects and make it hard for them to move.